 The university maintains on-call maintenance staff 24/7 to address any emergency maintenance needs that may arise.
-Residents of campus housing facilities have access to the 24/7 service.
-In NAU-managed facilities, Facility Services is responsible for residence hall maintenance.
+Community Members of campus housing facilities have access to the 24/7 service.
+In NAU-managed facilities, Facility Services is responsible for Campus Living Community maintenance.
 In emergency situations (burst pipes, broken windows or doors, electrical hazards, etc.), Facility Services will respond immediately, assess the problem, arrange for any specialized trades to respond if necessary, and conduct repairs.
-Facility Services can be contacted through a residence hall staff member or by dialing 928-523-4227.
-Facility emergencies at The Suites can be reported by calling 928-523-8622, at Hilltop Townhomes by calling 928-523-1680, at SkyView by calling 928-523-1100, and at Honors by calling 928-523-1864.
+Facility Services can be contacted through a Campus Living Community staff member or by dialing 928-523-4227.
+Facility emergencies at The Suites can be reported by calling 928-523-1100, and at Honors by calling 928-523-1864.